You are here

 - as far as it is practicable to do so, immediately to advise that a suspected or known data breach has occurred

-- the breach includes their personal information, and
+- the breach includes their personal information

-IHPA will then work with the OAIC on any recommendations or directions from the Information Commissioner relating to the breach.
+IHPA will work with the OAIC on any recommendations or directions from the Information Commissioner relating to the breach.